mhusseinsh/CarND-Advanced-Lane-Lines/README.md

     n = 3
     average_fit = [0, 0, 0]

-    # If we do not have enough fits, append the list with the current fit
+    # Append the previous fits in case of there are no fits stored
     if len(line.previous_fits) < n:
         line.previous_fits.append(line.current_fit)
-    # If amount of fits == n, remove the last element and add the current one
+    # If list is full, replace the first fit with the current one
     if len(line.previous_fits) == n:
         line.previous_fits.pop(n - 1)
         line.previous_fits.insert(0, line.current_fit)

-    # If we have enough fits, calculate the average
+    # Average fit
     if len(line.previous_fits) > 0:
         for i in range(0, 3):
             total = 0